vgerwen/lcd1602/README.md

 # 1602 LCD driver

 This repository contains an ESP-IDF driver for LCD 1602 module with 4 bit data interface.This module contains two rows of 16 characters each.
+It runs on a ESP32 processor and is buidl using the ESP-IDF build system

 ## Connecting the component